jszeman/chsm/doc/ch1_anatomy_of_a_state_machine/sm.md

 Initial states are represented by black dots and are used to select the starting child state within a parent state.

 Rules for initial states (as enforced by the GUI):
-- Only one transition can be attached to each initial state
+- Only one transition can be attached to each initial state.
-- Each composite state can have only one initial state as a child
+- Each composite state can have only one initial state as a child.
-- No transitions can target initial states
+- No transitions can target initial states.
+- Composite states targeted by transitions must always include an initial state.

 ## Entry, exit and init events